thmasTangCN/Balancics/AiFile/AiInstructManual_ENG.md

 >*Note: My "dear" belief!
 I'm coming for you with Balancics and an AI enforcer!
 I'm preparing to strip off your underpants!
 Please hold your skirt!
 I can wait a moment,BUT are you ready to scream?!*

-If readers find the following itemized analysis troublesome, they can use a "one-pot stew" instruction to get a qualitative analysis result first:
+If readers find the following itemized analysis troublesome, you can use a "one-pot stew" instruction to get a qualitative analysis result first:

 ```
 Please help me verify all instructions in Test Cluster 8, then output a comprehensive evaluation result to me.